 Will I have to go to North Dakota?

-Since all courses are taught locally at the All Saints Newman Center in Tempe, there is no requirement to travel to U-Mary's campus in North Dakota (but you're always welcome!).
+Since all courses are taught locally in Tempe, there is no requirement to travel to U-Mary's campus in North Dakota (but you're always welcome!).

 Where are the U-Mary classes offered?